lyle-morris-sudo/pixel/components/shell_left.md

 ### Universal Behavior

-Use the left panel if there are more than five secondary navigation items, or if you expect a user to switch between secondary items frequently.
-Sub-menus are denoted with a chevron and expand when clicked, pushing the other items down in the panel.
-To collapse the sub-menu, the user must again click the menu header in the left panel.
+Use the left shell if there are more than five secondary navigation items, or if you expect a user to switch between secondary items frequently.
+Sub-menus are denoted with a chevron and expand when clicked, pushing the other items down in the shell.
+To collapse the sub-menu, the user must again click the menu header in the left shell.

-The left panel does not support three tiers of navigation.
+The left shell does not support three tiers of navigation.
 If you have additional content to display beneath a sub-menu, use tabs within the page.

 <img src="../images/components/shell_left/shell_left_usage_behavior.png" alt="Shell Left Usage Behavior"/>